-You will only be entitled to Retiree Benefits if and to the extent they are included in your employer's contract with the Plan.
 You may have a choice of two types of continued Plan coverage for yourself and your dependents when you retire:

-- 1. COBRA Coverage - You may be entitled to make COBRA self-payments for up to 18 months; OR - 2.
-Retiree Benefits - You can make self-payments for Retiree Benefits as long as you meet the eligibility requirements and make on-time self-payments.
+- 1. COBRA Coverage - You may be entitled to make COBRA self-payments for up to 18 months; OR - Retiree Benefits You can make self-payments for Retiree Benefits as long as you meet the eligibility requirements and make on-time self-payments.